asimsedhain/asimsedhain.github.io/README.md

 # Ashim Sedhain
 <!--
 Any changes above this is not going to be effected in the final output.
-Only changes after the h2 tag will be shown in the final output -->
+Only changes after the h2 tag will be shown in the final output.
+If you want to change anything above this, please edit temp.html -->
 ---
 <!--
-Change anything below this.
+Changes below this will be shown in the final output.
 You will only need to change here.
 Bootstrap styling will be added by the script.py
  -->